TylerTemp/SaintsDraw/README.md

 (float normFromArc, float normToArc) = Arc.NormalAngleRange(_fromArc, _toArc);
 ```

-this will display an arrow from arc center to the angle you want to check, setting `upward` and `plate`
+this will display an arrow from arc center to the angle you want to check, helpful when testing `upward` and `plate`

 ```csharp
 Vector3 startPos = Arc.GetDirection(_upward, _plate, angle).normalized * _arcRadis;